Jump to content

 How do I become an appliance repair tech?

-I'll publish a full-length article on this subject in the future, but here's the gist in 3 easy steps:
+I have a full-length article on this subject, but here's the gist in 3 easy steps:

 1. Enroll in an online appliance repair training course at Master Samurai Tech.
 You can learn all the key skills you need to know to effectively troubleshoot and repair appliances from your own home.
 We offer industry-lauded, online, self-paced training courses designed to build you up from zero and give you skills that will be valuable no matter what the future brings.
 Click here to see what we offer.